 Leather vs Textile Motorcycle Jacket Fit: Do’s and Don’ts

 A textile motorcycle jacket should, first and foremost, feel comfortable and allow for movement.
 When you’re trying on a textile motorcycle jacket, make sure to sit on a bike while wearing it.
 See if you can comfortably use the controls, put your feet down, turn your head.
 Does the jacket feel restrictive, or perhaps a little too loose?
 Make sure that the fit of your textile motorcycle jacket is cozy, but not too tight, and don’t be tempted to buy a jacket that is too big for those colder months.
-If the jacket fits right, you’ll easily fit a layer of thermals underneath: there is no need to leave extra room by buying a bigger size.
+If the jacket fits right, you’ll easily fit a layer of thermals underneath: there is no need to leave the extra room by buying a bigger size.

 How to Choose the Right Jacket Size

 When it comes to motorcycle jacket sizing, it can appear a little confusing sometimes.
-Depending on whether you’re looking at American or European motorcycle jacket sizes, you may come across labels such “S”, “M”, “L” and so on, or it could be a numeric size – 48, 50, and so on.
+Depending on whether you’re looking at American or European motorcycle jacket sizes, you may come across labels such as “S”, “M”, “L”, and so on, or it could be a numeric size – 48, 50, and so on.
 How to size a motorcycle jacket, when the sizes vary so greatly?
 Your best bet would be to use a measuring guide which you’ll find below, then use the manufacturer’s size chart to find the right fit.
-Keep in mind that motorcycle apparel sizing is typically slightly different from regular clothing, so the fact that you wear “M” size shirts won’t necessarily mean you’ll need a motorcycle jacket in “M”, too.
+Keep in mind that motorcycle apparel sizing is typically slightly different from regular clothing, so the fact that you wear “M” size shirts won’t necessarily mean you’ll need a riding jacket in “M”, too.

 Motorcycle Jacket Measuring Guide

-“How to measure motorcycle jacket size?”, “what size motorcycle jacket do I need?”, and “what size motorcycle jacket am I?” are some of the most asked questions we get when it comes to riding apparel.
+“How to measure motorcycle jacket size?”, “What size jacket do I need?”, and “what size motorcycle jacket am I?” are some of the most asked questions we get when it comes to riding apparel.
 As mentioned previously, the way manufacturers choose to size their jackets can be a little puzzling, so your best bet would be to get that measuring tape out.
 However, we noticed that when you measure yourself, the numbers don’t always add up, and people are sometimes unhappy with their chosen size.
 So instead of measuring yourself, we’ve got a better idea: take your favorite jacket and measure that.
 You should measure: